 Tuna Poke Bowl

-with mango / kale / spicy garlic mayo
+with mango / kale / avocados / spicy garlic mayo

-Smarts: These bowls are so simple that the fish needs to be the star.
-Look for sushi-grade tuna (or salmon) and tell your fishmonger that you plan to serve it raw so that he / she can point you towards the best fish.
-If there's not a great fresh fish option, pre-cooked cocktail shrimp can be prepared in the same way.
+Smarts: These bowls are so simple that the fish really needs to be the star.
+Make sure to get sushi-grade tuna (or salmon).
+Tell your fishmonger that you plan to serve it raw so that he / she can point you towards the best fish.
+If there's not a great fresh fish option, buy pre-cooked cocktail shrimp that can be prepared in the same way.

 - Cucumbers - 12 oz, diced

 - Green onions - 2 stalks, thinly sliced, white and green parts

 - Kale - 12 oz, very thinly sliced

 - Oil, cooking - 2 1/2 Tbsp

 - Tuna, sushi-grade - 12 oz, ½” / 1.3 cm cubes (sub sushi-grade salmon or pre-cooked shrimp)

 - Bragg's / coconut aminos - 2 Tbsp